hsadasivan/mm2-ax/README.md

 (2.3)[Optional] Running mm2-ax on a custom dataset:
 ```
 bin/mm2-ax -t 1 -x map-ont <path_to_mm2_index.mmi> <FASTA/FASTQ input> --total-no-of-reads=<total reads in input file> --blocks-per-stream=<reads per stream>
+#<reads per stream> may be used for tuning the performance.
+It is either 9 or 972 for optimal performance on A100.
 ```

 (3) Output validation: After ./mm2-ax.sh completes, you may please compare mm2-ax generated output in out/*.log with [mm2-fast v2.18](https://github.com/lh3/minimap2/tree/d6e6811a0f797e2a8391b02497b99739e7a14c31) to mm2-fast generated output out/*-mm2-fast.log.